If you want to do good work, it’s best to do it with good people.

 I grew up in Boulder City, Nevada, outside of Las Vegas.
 Most of my memories revolve around swimming, with my mom as the swim coach.
 I ended up being recruited to swim at the University of Denver.

 At DU, I majored in Real Estate and the Built Environment with a concentration in Construction Management.
 As a swimmer, I participated in NCAA championships all four years and became All American my junior year, placing seventh in the mile.
 I also competed at the Olympic trials twice in 2012 and 2016.

 I started working for Fransen Pittman as a project Engineer in May of 2016.
 I was given the opportunity to transition to be an onsite Project/Field Engineer for several ground-up schools.
 I’m currently in Preconstruction, estimating many projects and using what I learned in operations to make the transition from Pre-Con to Operations smoother.

 I enjoy playing with my dog Oscar, who I regularly bring to the office.
 Follow him on Instagram (@oscartheminigoldendoodle).
 I still swim, but more so to stay in shape.
 When the weather is nice, I enjoy being outside either camping, spelunking, hiking, fishing, overlanding, or modifying my Tacoma.

 I was raised in the beautiful town of Loveland, Colorado.
 Throughout my young years, I was deeply involved in youth hockey, where I learned the importance of teamwork, dedication, and competition.
-Northern Colorado is home to my fiancé and me, where we look to deepen our roots within the area for years to come.
+My wife and I call Northern Colorado home, where we look to deepen our roots within the area for years to come.